 Fly & Insect Protection for Horses

 Bugs are very active in the spring and summer months and can be a nuisance both to you and your horse.
 Flies, tabanid flies, horse-flies and bot flies can be very bothersome to horses when they are grazing or when you take them out riding.
 The sting of a horse botfly or warble flies, for example, can even throw horses into a panic.
+In our assortment, we offer various products that can help you battle flies and insects.
+We have rugs, fly masks, sprays, gels and traps.
+If you would like to see all the rugs we offer, have a look at our horse rug page

 There are many types of flies, the most infamous of which is the head fly (Hydrotaea irritans).
 These flies spread bacteria such as summer mastitis in cattle.